sumguytho/SpiralKnightsMods/README.md

 **Steps to build mods:**

- 1. open this repository as a workplace in Eclipse and build all projects in it
+ 1. add this repository to a workplace in Eclipse and build all projects in it
  2. setup symlinks in repository root
  - - `/path/to/project/jdk` - should point to a JDK
  - - `/path/to/project/spiral_shared` - should point to Spiral Knights installation directory